What Is Hardness in Water?

 Targeting the source of the problem can get things back in order and improve your home life.
 Culligan’s water softening solutions help to reduce minerals that make your water hard.
 We offer a wide variety of water softeners and can help you find the one that fits your household, budget and needs.

 Get your water tested to learn more about what’s in it.
 Based on the results, a Culligan Water Expert can offer custom recommendations based on your results.
-With softer water running throughout your home you’ll be able to enjoy cleaner, better-tasting water.
+With softer water running throughout your home you’ll be able to enjoy cleaner, softer, water.

 Get better water in your home by scheduling an appointment with your local Culligan Water Expert.